-The Test Kitchen labels their cooking demonstrations as “Courses” as though we were students at their actual online cooking school.
+America’s Test Kitchen aboard Holland America ships labels their cooking demonstrations as “Courses.”
+It is their goal to make up feel as though we were students at their actual online cooking school.
 This was Course 4 in the onboard series.
 Under the title of Getting to Know Chiles.

 - 6 slices bacon